 Emancipated minors who have proof of their court ordered emancipation may receive an adult library card without parental consent.

-Limited Library Cards are available to persons of all ages, allow the bearer to have three items checked out at one time, provide access to all library services, and may be renewed in 6-month intervals.
+Limited Library Cards are available to persons of all ages experiencing housing insecurity, and allow the bearer to have three items checked out at one time, provide access to all library services, and may be renewed in 6-month intervals.

 If your library card is lost or stolen, please report it immediately to 309.828.6091.
 You are responsible for any items checked out or fees accrued on your card until it has been reported to the Library as lost or stolen.
-Replacing a Lost library card costs $2.
+There may be a minimal charge to replace a library card.
 For more information, visit cardholder responsibilities.